Things to Do in Nassau with Kids (2026 Family Guide) | The Passport Pal Blog

 Family of 4 all-in estimate$350–$500+

 💡 Tip: Book the day pass directly through Atlantis before you sail — it’s cheaper than through the cruise line and they sell out on busy port days.
-Arrive early via taxi (about 15 minutes from the pier) to maximize your time before the crowds peak.
+Arrive early via taxi to maximize your time before the crowds peak.

 🏖️